Travel in Iceland remains normal. See details on the latest eruption

-Everything You Need to Know About Traveling to Iceland in July
+Everything you need to know about travelling to Iceland in July

 As part of my Event and Business Management degree, I decided to move to Iceland to join the marketing department at Arctic Adventures.
 I love exploring, photography and going on new adventures.